-Zen Spot #83— Mindfulness, meditation and throwing a boomerang with my dad January 30, 2018 00:05
+Zen Spot #83 -- Mindfulness, meditation and the Eightfold boomerang January 30, 2018 00:05

 The accidental Buddhist

-My father worked a lot and, as a result, my brother and I didn’t see him much.
-When he was around, we didn’t do much together and this fact never bothered me.
-In hindsight, I don’t think he knew what to do because his father didn’t do anything with him.
+He worked a lot and, as a result, I didn’t see him much.
+When he was around, we didn’t spend time together.
+In hindsight, I don’t think he knew what to do, because his father didn’t do anything with him.
 An alternative is that he felt he had earned rest.
-A third option is that he didn’t care.
-I refuse to believe the third.
-Options one and two are a dead heat.
+It never mattered that we didn’t connect more.
+I knew he was there.
+I knew he loved me.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.